zenml-io/zenml/docs/book/how-to/customize-docker-builds/how-to-reuse-builds.md

 * The file download is only possible if the local checkout is clean (i.e. it does not contain any untracked or uncommitted files) and the latest commit has been pushed to the remote repository.
 This is necessary as otherwise, the file download inside the Docker container will fail.
 * If you want to disable or enforce the downloading of files, check out [this docs page](./docker-settings-on-a-pipeline.md) for the available options.

-## Use the artifact store to upload your code

-You can also let ZenML use the artifact store to upload your code.
-This is the default behaviour if no code repository is detected and the `allow_download_from_artifact_store` flag is not set to `False` in your `DockerSettings`.

 <figure><img src="https://static.scarf.sh/a.png?x-pxid=f0b4f458-0a54-4fcd-aa95-d5ee424815bc" alt="ZenML Scarf"><figcaption></figcaption></figure>